goschtl/zope/z3c.authentication/branches/darrylcousins/src/z3c/authentication/cookie/README.txt

 Check if this container s also available as utility.

-  >>> from zope.app.session.interfaces import ISessionDataContainer
+  >>> from zope.session.interfaces import ISessionDataContainer
   >>> ccsdc = zope.component.getUtility(ISessionDataContainer,
   ...     name=interfaces.SESSION_KEY)
   >>> ccsdc